 Retesting - Placement Testing Center

-Students may retake the English and/or Math Placement Tests one time within a one-year period.
-Students must wait a minimum of 3 weeks from their initial test date and then they may attend any regularly scheduled test session.
+Students may retake the English and/or math placement tests one time within a one-year period.
+Students must wait a minimum of three (3) weeks from their initial test date and then they may attend any regularly scheduled test session.
+If necessary, students may retake the English and/or math placement tests for the third and last time one year from their second retest.

 For example: A student takes to the placement test on May 1, but is not satisfied with her math results.
 She may take the math test again on or after May 22.
-If she takes the math test again on May 22, she will not be able to take the math test again until May 22 of the following year.
+If she takes the math test again on May 22, she will not be able to take the math test for the third and last time until May 22 of the following year.
+If the student places lower on the retest, Ohlone College honors the higher placement.

 The Retest Policy does not reset for every semester or academic year.
 All test placements are saved as part of the students’ records.